 The WiSE Conference is a celebration of women in engineering academics and careers.
 The day of educational and professional enrichment brings pre-college, undergraduate, and graduate students together with faculty, administrators, and professional women.

-- Attend workshops designed specifically for the high school, college/university student and professional.
+- Attend workshops designed specifically for the high school student, university student, and professional.

 - Career Resource Fair

 - Network and meet with employers of engineering and science graduates, talk to friends and representatives from engineering and science departments and UW community.

 - Enjoy a catered lunch and plenty of time to network with employers, faculty and students.